tabner0320/hello-world/README.md

  # hello-world

- I was an employee at El Toro IP Targeting working in the capacity of a Systems Engineer Apprentice.
-However I'm currently laid off and reaping the benefits of retiremnet at the moment.
- I have completed the Web Development Pathway with CodeYou and I'm currently enrolled in the Software Development Pathway.
- "This repository is for practicing the GitHub Flow.
+ I previously worked at El Toro IP Targeting as a Systems Engineer Apprentice.
+I am currently retired and continuing to grow my skills in software development.
+I completed the Web Development Pathway with Code:You and I am currently enrolled in the Software Development Pathway.
+This repository is for practicing the GitHub Flow and improving my development workflow.